 If you have enough cash, then you can buy outright with the normal process.

 If the property is complete, you can borrow up to 90% of the value in most cases.
 Often, people borrow from their family to build the home and then refinance when it’s complete and pay back their family.

 Please call us on 1300 889 743 or complete our free assessment form to talk to a mortgage broker in our office for expert advice.

 Australian lenders treat kit homes very conservatively as they are worried that if they release funds to pay for the kit up front and something goes wrong with construction then they will be left with only the land as security, which may be worth less than the loan amount.

-For this reason they generally only release funds for the kit up front if you have significant equity in your land or will delay payment until the kit is “adding value to the land”.
+For this reason, they generally only release funds for the kit up front if you have significant equity in your land or will delay payment until the kit is “adding value to the land”.
 This is normally when the kit has been completed!

 Follow these simple tips to avoid headaches down the track:

 - Keep it simple: Australian banks don’t work well with “outside of the box” procedures for their loans.
-It is often easier to make small changes to your process or to comply with bank procedures than it is to argue with the bank.
-If your situation is outside of the box then apply with a lender that can help you rather than trying to get your bank to assist with something that is outside of their normal process or lending guidelines.
+It’s often easier to make small changes to your process or to comply with bank procedures than it is to argue with the bank.
+If your situation is outside of the box then apply with a lender that can help you rather than trying to get your bank to assist you with something that is outside of their normal process or lending guidelines.

-Apply for kit home loan
+Apply for a kit home loan

 We can quickly work out if you qualify for a mortgage and then help you to apply with the most competitive bank.